 b.
 14 letters?

 c.
 63 letters?

-Over 20 years.
-What makes the authorship question open to interpretation is that there was nothing ever written in Shakespeare’s own hand.
-No letters to any friends.
-No letters to him.
+What makes the authorship question open to interpretation is that the correct answer is D, none.
+Shakespeare wrote zero letters to his friends.
+No letters came to him.
 Wait.
-There was one letter to him, asking him to broker a loan.
+There one letter did arrive to him, asking him to broker a loan.

 For this reason, if William Shakespeare did NOT attend a grammar school then he most likely did NOT write the works.
 How did I look at this differently?

 By starting with his death and moving backwards, one can differentiate more easily between the two men.
-Edward de Vere died in 1604 and William Shakespeare died in 1616, so why not start out by reading the poetry written by Shakespeare AFTER 1604 all the way to 1616?
+Edward de Vere died in 1604 and William Shakespeare died in 1616, so why not start out by reading the poetry written by Shakespeare AFTER Edward de Vere died in 1604?
+Read all his poems from 1604 all the way to 1616.
+I dare you.

 If you do, you will see that Shakespeare’s poetry has turned to schlock.
 Surprising?
-Check it out and see for yourself in Hang Shakespeare!
+It’s true.
+Check it out here.